What happens to applications that arrive after the deadline?

-    Admission to the Ross MM Program is for the summer term only.
-Application deadlines are Dec.
-1, 2014, Feb.
-3, 2015, and May 1, 2015.
+The Ross MM Program is a summer term start only.
+Admission is rolling so we strongly encourage you to apply early.
 International students must apply by Feb.
-3, 2014, to ensure sufficient time for visa processing.
-Admission is competitive, so we strongly encourage you to apply early.
+1, 2019, to ensure sufficient time for visa processing.
+Domestic applicants must apply by March 1, 20019.
 Your application and all supporting materials must be on file in the Office of Admissions before your application can be considered complete and ready for review.

 How do I submit supplemental information (e.g., transcripts or a letter of recommendation) if I am unable to upload it with my online application?

 If there was a problem submitting transcripts or a recommendation via the online application, you can scan these items and attach them to a support ticket.
 Please include your name and date of birth in the email, and let us know that supplemental information is being sent because it could not be submitted online.

 How important is it to have extracurricular activities detailed in the application?